Lambda Draconis: Nomenclature

 λ Draconis (Latinised to Lambda Draconis) is the star's Bayer designation.

 It bore the traditional name Giausar (also written as Gianfar, Giansar and Giauzar) and Juza.
+This name comes from the Persian term jauzahr, referring to the nodes of the Moon's (or any) orbit.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
-The WGSN approved the name Giausar for this star on February 1, 2017 and it is now so included in the List of IAU-approved Star Names.
+The WGSN approved the name Giausar for this star on February 1, 2017, and it is now so included in the List of IAU-approved Star Names.